The Fascinating History of Data Visualization: From Basic Maps to BI

 Data visualization of quantitative information clearly has deep roots in human history.
 However, data visualization as a business capability is a relatively modern development.
 The evolution from maps showing visual analysis and depiction to thematic cartography to graphics based on numerical data and statistical information is a lot to take in.

 The ever-increasing popularity of graphics together with technological development, empirical observation, and mathematical theories by the mid-20th century makes the history of visualization incredibly interesting - but also helpful to learn about and know.
+Understanding the history of graph development provides valuable insights into how data representation has evolved over time.
+These advancements have not only improved data interpretation but also shaped modern analytical applications across various fields.

 Why?
 Now, in the wake of complex information everywhere, our daily lives have become inundated with graphics.
 In the real-world scenario, we see charts and graphs, like: